Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Prescribing behavior of restarted

 \subsubsection{Stagnation at the end of a cycle}

-If there is stagnation of length $s$ at the end of cycle $k$, then the first $s$ columns of $H^{(k+1)}$ are fully determined by $\underline{H}^{(k)}$.
-We will also need to define action on further $s$ linearly independent vectors to achieve uniqueness.
+If there is stagnation of length $s$ at the end of cycle $k$, then the first $s$ columns of $H^{(k+1)}$ are fully determined by $\underline{H^{(k)}}$.
+We also need to define action on further $s$ linearly independent vectors to uniquely determine $A$ and $\vb$.
 This corresponds to specifying an equal number of additional iterations of cycle $\ell+1$ and possibly further cycles depending on the number of end-of-cycle stagnating iterations.